thinqinc/twilio-thinQLCR-python/README.rst

-twilio-thinQLCR-python, Twilio Wrapper Python Library For thinQ LCR integration
+Twilio Wrapper Python Library For thinQ LCR integration
 =========================================================================

 **Note that you will need a valid LCR Account with thinQ before using the libraries.
 For more information please contact your thinQ Sales representative at http://www.thinq.com**